kikiisong/HCI-homework/index.md

 ![Dopamine feedback loop](/resources/how-dopamine-driven-feedback-loops-work.jpg)[^8]

-When a reward is perceived, it increases the dopamine activity, which is a type of neurotransmitter responsible for the pleasure feeling, forming a positive feedback loop in our brain.
+When a reward is perceived, it increases dopamine activity, which is a type of neurotransmitter responsible for the pleasure feeling, forming a positive feedback loop in our brain.
 Long-term enhancement of this feedback loop eventually leads to the cue (such as turning on the screen), instead of the reward itself, becoming the trigger for dopamine activation.
 Moreover, dopamine drops rapidly after an increase.
 Once you get pulled back from the satisfaction you just experienced, you will want to get more.
 The mechanism social media platforms use fits perfectly into this dopamine-driven feedback loop[^3].

 ### The habit of keeping my phone close by